ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 - Finances: Develop a financial strategy and budget requirements.
 As a single, close to broke student without employment or a degree (yet), I can barely support keeping the lights on for the Web site.
 (Hosting is going to expire in October, and I haven't figured out how I'm going to pay for it for the next few years.
 It's somewhere in the US$5/month range.
 The domain name registration is good through the end of 2022, at which point it will need renewal, which is about US$10/year.)
 - While the project still has a bus factor of 1, my personal stability is critical for the project.
 I should be able to continue working on it through graduation thanks to the university and government's student financial aid.

-## Dependent on interpersonal connections
+## Steps dependent on interpersonal connections
 - Establish the physical community.
 This will require *at least* tens of thousands of US dollars.
 - Create a non-profit organization to manage and be responsible for the project
 - Ensure that organization's financial stability (through sources such as an endowment and grants)